Fabross/Costas/docs/gathering.md

 ## cut(data)

-Cut the data by a patron defined and return a tuple.
+Cut the data by a pattern defined and return a tuple.
 ```python
 Keyword arguments:
     data -- the data to cut, list